blackducksoftware/hub-spdx/README.md

 # hub-spdx
-hub-spdx is a utility that generates an SPDX report representing the Bill Of Materials (BOM) of a Hub project version.
+hub-spdx is a utility that generates an SPDX report representing the Bill Of Materials (BOM) of a Black Duck Hub project version.

 ## Usage
 ```